Library

 For example, you collect feedback from multiple users.
 Group similar comments under relevant categories (“navigation issues,” “feature requests,” etc.)

-4. Prioritize What Matters
+4. Prioritize what matters

 Not all data is equally useful.
 Focus on what answers your most important questions or aligns with your goals.